-- This is a project- and laboratory-based course where you will be allowed to generate knowledge about biology (a fancy term for the study of the living world) with your peers and prepare to take the demanding Advanced Placement Biology Exam - Your teacher will be a guide for the journey, a facilitator, an events planner, and a source of information. - Other sources of information will be the textbook, charts and diagrams, videos, and many internet sources selected by the guide and by yourselves. - Always remember, you are the learner here!
+- This is a project- and laboratory-based course where you will be allowed to generate knowledge about biology (a fancy term for the study of the living world) with your peers. - Your teacher will be a guide for the journey, a facilitator, an events planner, and occasionally a source of information. - Other sources of information will be the textbook, charts and diagrams, videos, and many internet sources selected by the guide and by yourselves. - Always remember, you are the learner here!
 You are the one who needs to actively acquire knowledge.
-You are the one preparing for the AP Biology Exam - Who knows where the journey will lead (actually, the guide does), but by the end of the journey you will be richer in knowledge and experience and will be prepared to take the AP Biology Exam